 Trinity Surgery welcomes new patients.

 If you have recently moved to our catchement area and would like to register at Trinity Surgery please come to the surgery and request a registration pack.

 You will be given a registration form (GMS1) to complete.
-Please ask a receptionist if you need assistance.
 You will also be asked to complete a health questionnaire.
-These forms will need to be fully completed and returned in person.
+These forms will need to be fully completed and returned in person at a prearranged appointment time.

 We will also ask for a urine sample which needs to be provided in a suitable urine collection bottle.
 You will be given a bottle with the registration pack.